davidainslie/mercury/README.md

 - Akka

-- AWS SQS

 - AWS S3

 - Play Web Services

 Introduction
 ------------
-Subscribes to messages (specifically emails) published to AWS SQS.
-These messages are consumed and translated (1st phase will be to PDF) and any associated attachments will be streamed in from AWS S3.
-Finally, messages and associated attachments are streamed to another service.
+Consume resources from AWS S3 to be translated (1st phase will be to PDF) and streamed to another service.

 Application
 -----------